How to easily finance a second home

 Will the lender send a valuer out?

-Any potential lender will want to lower their risk.
+When trying to finance a second home, any potential lender will want to lower their risk.
 One of the main ways they use is to send out a valuer to value each property before they agree make an offer.

 Just like with a normal mortgage, the lender will ideally want the figured you’ve agreed with the seller to be in the same range as the open market value.
 However, if you’ve agreed a higher price than the current market value, your mortgage application will be declined.